-Only 35 percent of Shelby County households include children.
 This presents a unique set of problems for community efforts to build and sustain an effective public voice for children.
-For instance, child well-being may be a lower priority for adults without children or those whose children have already come of age.19
+For instance, child well-being may be a lower priority for adults without children or those whose children have already come of age.
+19

 The differences between Memphis and the outlying suburbs may add to these difficulties.
-Suburban Shelby County has a higher percentage of families with children than Memphis (Figure 12).
-As described earlier, it also has proportionately fewer black children, children in poverty, and children in single-parent families.
-These demographic patterns place middle-class children on a separate track from disadvantaged children, and make it difficult to build a shared identity among parents.
-20 The Urban Child Institute believes that promoting the optimal early development of all of our children is the best pathway to building the human and social capital that will define our community's future.
+Suburban Shelby County has a higher share of families with children than Memphis.
+As described above, it also has proportionately fewer children in poverty and children in single parent families.
+These demographic patterns tend to separate middle-class families from families in need and make it difficult to build a shared identity among parents and caregivers throughout our community.
+The Urban Child Institute acknowledges these challenges and chooses to see them as opportunities for increasing our community's social capital and discovering new ways to improve the well-being of all its children.